KrishnaNarwade/Financial-Expense-Manager-/README.md

 Overview of code Metrics :[![Quality gate](https://sonarcloud.io/api/project_badges/quality_gate?project=KrishnaNarwade_Expense-Manger-Advanced-Software-Engineering-Project)](https://sonarcloud.io/summary/new_code?id=KrishnaNarwade_Expense-Manger-Advanced-Software-Engineering-Project)

 # General
 This repository contains a simple Expense manager.
 You can track your expense and budget get to know where you are spending your money.
 It already comes with options of adding , deleting, modifying, getting current date of the puchase.
-Furthermore, it comes with the functionality to Get the vizulised chart and graphics of what and where you have spent your valuable money.

 You can find the Screenshot of GUI [Here].